Using the Gradio interface¶

 Click Run Pipeline to start processing.
 The Pipeline Log shows live progress across three stages:

 [1/3]Extraction — tables and context items are detected on the specified pages.
-The Page Preview updates with coloured bounding-box overlays: blue for main tables, green for auxiliary tables, and orange for context regions.[2/3]Routing — the router selects which specialist strategies apply to the detected content.[3/3]Enrichment — selected specialists run and the enriched row count is reported.
+The Page Preview gallery updates with coloured bounding-box overlays for each page: blue for main tables, green for auxiliary tables, and orange for context regions.
+Each page image is labeled with its page number.
+When running on multiple pages, all pages are displayed in the gallery with their respective annotations.[2/3]Routing — in default mode, the router selects specialist strategies, plans execution order, and assigns context to each specialist.
+In monolithic mode, this stage is skipped.[3/3]Enrichment — runs staged specialists (default mode) or one monolithic enrichment call (monolithic mode), then reports the enriched row count.

 On success, the Enriched Table displays one row per extracted schedule row.
 In addition to the template columns, three diagnostic columns appear: